gabrielzschmitz/gabrielzschmitz.github.io/content/posts/cryptography-and-the-quantum-problem/post.md

 This is the problem that *Diffie-Hellman key exchange* solves.
 It allows two parties to create a *shared secret*, without ever sending the secret itself.

+Historically, the Diffie-Hellman key exchange is credited to Whitfield Diffie and Martin Hellman, who published it in 1976.
+However, Ralph Merkle also contributed key ideas, and Diffie has since acknowledged him as a co-inventor.

-To explain how this works, start with a simple analogy using *colors*.
+But, to explain how this works, start with a simple analogy using *colors*.

 - Imagine Alice and Bob want to exchange a secret.
   - Alice chooses a secret color: